NethServer/docs/administrator-manual/en/base_system.rst

 Network services
 ================

-A :index:`network service` is a service running on the firewall itself.
+A remote system can connect to a :index:`network service`, which is a software running on |product| itself.

 Each service has a list of "open" ports on which it answers to connections.
 Connections can be accepted from selected zones.
 Finer grained control of